How to register a Singapore company

 - Business activities that the Company is engaged in

 - Authorized Person Resolution passed by the director(s) of the shareholding company that includes the following:

 - Authorization to hold shares in the proposed Singapore Company

 - Appointment of an Authorised Person to sign the Singapore Company formation documents on behalf of the shareholding company

-- An ownership structure chart that identifies the UBOs of the shareholding company
+- An ownership structure chart that identifies the Ultimate Beneficial Owners (UBO) of the shareholding company.
+Identification documents for the key UBOs may be required for KYC due diligence.